grisselfaura/Milestone-Second-Project-Interactive-Frontend-Development/README.md

 ## Features

 - ### Existing Features  TO BE ADAPTED
+- This site uses the Scrolling Nav feature in Bootstrap with an extra feature which highlights the nav bar that is being selected by the user.
+Further work is need to maintained highlighted the tab that has been accessed.

 - This site uses the Scrolling Nav feature in Bootstrap with an extra JavaScript function added to create a 'smooth scrolling' effect.
 - The navbar is fixed to the top that collapses on scroll.
 The Navbar also uses the scrollSpy feature that highlights active page sections.
 - Buttons are named after corresponding section to promote user friendly approach.
 In addition hover feature has been added all buttons to highlight user interaction with potential action.